 - 1. The district may report a crime committed by a child with a disability to appropriate authorities and such action will not constitute a change of the student's placement. - 2.
-The Superintendent shall ensure that copies of the special education and disciplinary records of a student with disabilities are transmitted for consideration to the appropriate authorities to whom a crime is reported.
+The Superintendent shall ensure that copies of the special education and disciplinary records of a student with disabilities are transmitted for consideration to the appropriate authorities to whom a crime is reported to the extent that the transmission is permitted by the Family Educational Rights and Privacy Act (FERPA).